-Burgundy, Rhone & Provence 2019 Riviera Travel River Cruise
+Solo Burgundy, Rhone & Provence Riviera Travel River Cruise

-From the lush green vineyards of Burgundy to the sun-kissed hills of Provence and the wild ruggedness of the Ardeche gorges to the medieval allure of Avignon - on this truly enthralling cruise every day is full of fascination.
+From the lush slopes of the scenic winelands to the sun-baked hills of Provence and the wild beauty of the Ardèche Gorges to the medieval splendour of Avignon, enjoy a fascinating cruise to one of the most picturesque corners of France.

 After breakfast this morning you must reluctantly leave the ship and the dedicated crew as you transfer to the airport for your flight home.

 - Return flights from the UK - regional airports/Eurostar are available but may carry a supplement

 - 7 Nights on board your choice of River Cruise Ship